HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 small business cybersecurity

-With an identity and access management solution, you can track which employees have access to specific resources and enforce the Principle of Least Privilege (POLP) to ensure that no employee receives more access than what they need to perform their job function or role.
-Using these types of pre-emptive measures can greatly benefit the security of your business and can dramatically reduce any potential risks/breaches your organization could face.
+With an identity and access management solution, you can track which employees can access specific resources and enforce the Principle of Least Privilege (POLP) to ensure that no employee receives more access than needed to perform their job function or role.

 Bottom Line